Estimating truncation effects of quantum bosonic systems using sampling algorithms: Monte Carlo estimate for truncation effect

 Let us consider the scalar QFT on a square $d$-dimensional lattice of $L$ sites in each direction.
 The number of bosons is $N_{\rm bos}=L^d$, which quickly grows and makes it impossible to construct the Hilbert space explicitly on classical devices.

 To demonstrate the validity of the method, we consider the free theory with the potential:

 where $m_{\rm lat}=a_{\rm lat}m$ in the Hamiltonian defined by \eqref{eq:2d-lattice-Hamiltonian}.
 We focus on quantities that can be analytically computed for the case of the infinite-dimensional local Hilbert space (the full QFT without digitization effects) and we reproduce those results by taking the limit of $a_{\rm dig}\to 0$ in our Monte Carlo simulations.
+(We use this particular setup because the analysis is simpler and the essence of the MCMC approach can be conveyed efficiently.
+We will comment on the cases without analytic results later in this section.)

 The Fourier transform on a lattice is defined by

 where $\vec{q}=(q_1,\cdots,q_d)$, $q_j=\frac{2\pi}{L}\ell_j$, $\ell_j=1,2,\cdots,L$.
 We can write the free Hamiltonian in terms of $\hat{\tilde{\phi}}_{\vec{q}}$ and $\hat{\tilde{\pi}}_{\vec{q}}$ as